AFOSR - Information and Networks

 COMPUTATIONAL COGNITION AND MACHINE INTELLIGENCE

 Program Description: This program supports innovative basic research on the fundamental principles and methodologies needed to enable intelligent machine behavior, particularly in support of mixed-initiative (i.e., human-machine teaming) systems.
-The overall vision of this program is that future computational systems will achieve high levels of performance, adaptation, flexibility, self-repair, and other forms of intelligent behavior in the complex, uncertain, adversarial, and highly dynamic environments faced by the U.S. Air Force.
-This program covers the full spectrum of computational and machine intelligence, from cognitively plausible reasoning processes that are responsible for human performance in complex problem-solving and decision-making tasks, to non-cognitive computational models of intelligence necessary to create robust intelligent systems.
+The overall vision of this program is that future computational systems will achieve high levels of performance, adaptation, flexibility, self-repair, and other forms of intelligent behavior in the complex, uncertain, adversarial, and highly dynamic environments faced by the U.S. Air Force and Space Force.
+This program covers the full spectrum of computational and machine intelligence, from cognitively plausible reasoning processes that are responsible for human performance in complex problem solving and decision-making tasks, to non- cognitive computational models of intelligence necessary to create robust intelligent systems.
 Robustness in this context is the ability to achieve high performance given at least some or all of the following factors: uncertainty, incompleteness or errors in knowledge; limitations on sensing; real-world complexity and dynamic change; adversarial factors; unexpected events including system faults; and out-of-scope requirements on system behavior.
 In the midst of this spectrum are the technologies explicitly needed to seamlessly incorporate intelligent computational systems into mixed human-machine teams.
-The program is divided into three sub-areas that span the full spectrum of computational and machine intelligence.
+The program is divided into three (3) sub-areas that span the full spectrum of computational and machine intelligence.
 They are: Computational Cognition, Human-Machine Teaming and Machine Intelligence.

 The program encourages cross-disciplinary teams with collaboration including computer scientists, neuroscientists, cognitive scientists, mathematicians, statisticians, operation and management science researchers, information scientists, econometricians and game theoreticians, etc., especially when the research pertains to common issues and when collaboration is likely to generate bidirectional benefits.
-This program is aggressive, accepts risk, and seeks to be a pathfinder for U.S. Air Force research in this area.
-Proposals that may lead to breakthroughs or highly disruptive results are especially encouraged.
+This program is aggressive, accepts risk, and seeks to be a pathfinder for U.S. Air Force and Space Force research in this area.

 Basic Research Objectives: The Computational Cognition sub-area supports innovative basic research on high-order cognitive processes that are responsible for good human performance in complex problem solving and decision-making tasks – we only want to model the things people excel at.
 The sub-area also seeks to support research on building computational systems that derive from and/or integrate cognitive and biological models of human and animal intelligence.
 The overall objective is to understand and exploit these processes to create computational models that perform as well as or better than the reasoning systems they emulate.
 This sub-area seeks basic research that pertains to exploiting the capabilities of the mind and brain (human or animal) for creating more intelligent machines, as well as cognitively plausible mechanisms inspired by human (or animal) reasoning.
 This includes computational models based on human and animal performance in perception, attention, memory, learning, reasoning, and decision making in order to improve machine performance.